Building Knowledge Graph

 bash graph_data/scripts/extract_entities.sh -t all

-Step2: Merge entities
+Step2: Merge entities¶

+This step will merge all the entities with the same type into one file.
 After merged, all the entities will be saved in the graph_data/extracted_entities/merged_entities folder.
 All the entities with the same type will be deduplicated by id and merged into one file.
 Each entity type will have a file in the graph_data/extracted_entities/merged_entities folder.

 # Merge entity files by entity type